ForgeRock/axiad/SCIM/README.md

    1.1.
 Verify the `Properties` tab has the `Attributes Grid` as shown

       ![User_properties_tab](./images/users_mapping/user_properties_tab.png)

+   **_Note_** : By default the `Organization` property is mapping to the 1st organization in an array.
+If this is different than what you expect please change the mapping accordingly.

    1.2.
 Verify the `Association` tab has the `Association Rules` as shown